MRizwanSoongsil/Our_Dgemm/README.md

 ## Prerequisites

-Before running the code, you must have the following libraries installed on your system:
+Before running the code, you must have installed the following libraries installed on your system:
 - memkind
+- ScaLAPACK version 2.2.0
+- oneMKL
+=:  For benchmarking with BLIS and OpenBlas, following liberaries are also required
 - BLIS
 - OpenBLAS
-- ScaLAPACK version 2.2.0

 These libraries are essential for the proper execution of the program.
 Please follow the installation instructions provided by each library's official documentation.